read-write-web/banana-wiki/Scripting-with-Ammonite.md

 ```

 Here is a picture that shows how the `jump` function (also written `~>`)
-diffes from the `/` function we used previously.
+differs from the `/` function we used previously.

 ![jumping the foaf:knows links](https://raw.githubusercontent.com/wiki/banana-rdf/banana-rdf/img/TheJumpFunction.png)

 Notice that in the first result returned in the image the name of the graph and the graph are still the same.
 This is because Vint Cerf's is represented by a blank node, and not a URL so there is no place to jump.
 On the other hand the `bblfish.net` url, there is a place to jump.
-And that is indeed where we did jump: it is the graph that we have been looking since the last section.
+And that is indeed where we did jump: it is the graph that we have been looking at since the last section.
 But the result of our programmatically run `jump` across all of the other links comes to over 70 new links.

-The previous diagram does not show the servers that are jumpted across.
+The previous diagram does not show the servers that are jumped across.
 As this is very important to understanding the difference between what the semantic web allows and normal siloed data strategies make possible, I have added this to the picture below.
 Note that we did not jump across just 2 servers, but tried to access something close to 70 different servers in our above jump call!

 ![jumping the foaf:knows links](https://raw.githubusercontent.com/wiki/banana-rdf/banana-rdf/img/jumpingAround.png)